spl3mma/final-project-pixel-art/README.md

 # final-project-pixel-art
-A pixel art with potential animation
+A pixel art frog with potential animation